Existential characterizations of monadic NIP: Configurations defined by low-complexity formulas

-Our second subgoal is to show that if $T$ does not have the $\e$-f.s. dichotomy, then this is witnessed by a particular configuration (a pre-coding configuration) defined by an existential formula.
+Our second subgoal is to show that if $T$ does not have the $\e$-f.s.\ dichotomy, then this is witnessed by a particular configuration (a pre-coding configuration) defined by an existential formula.

-The construction of this configuration in \cite[Proposition 3.11]{MonNIP} (although originally due to Shelah in \cite{Hanf}) is fundamentally based on the ability to extend a finitely satisfiable type over a larger set of parameters while maintaining finite satisfiability.
-As remarked at the end of Section \ref{sec:ec}, this fails when working in existentially closed models, so we will have to move outside this setting to carry out the construction.
+The construction of this configuration in \cite[Proposition 3.11]{MonNIP} (although originally due to Shelah in \cite{Hanf}) is fundamentally based on the ability to extend a finitely satisfiable type to a larger set of parameters while maintaining finite satisfiability.
+As remarked in Subsection \ref{sec:ec}, this fails when working in existentially closed models, so we will have to move outside this setting to carry out the construction.